see all...Viewing 3 out of 5 projects

 Solomon R. Guggenheim Museum, The Abu Dhabi Project, New York, NY, US, Architectural Intern

-Terreform ONE, New York, NY, US, Researcher, Designer
+Terreform Inc., New York, NY, US, Researcher, Designer

 Urban Design Lab at The Earth Institute, New York, NY, US, Graphic Design Assistant